IEasyMov/website_portfolio/public/content/Flashback2.md

                 <div style="display: flex; flex-direction: column; gap: 20px;">
                     <span style="color:rgb(164, 208, 255); font-weight: bold; font-size: 120%">Playing the game</span>
                     <p style="margin-bottom: 1.2rem;">
-                        Maybe the earlier and easier, when I joined the project my first and main task was to play the game, the Lead Game Designer wanted me to play it, with a fresh look and complete unknowing of the story, universe and gameplay.
+                        This was probably the first and easiest task.
+When I joined the project, my main mission was to play the game with a fresh perspective, knowing nothing about the story, universe or gameplay.
                     </p>
                     <p style="margin-bottom: 1rem;">
-                        He wanted me to write a little essay, explaining all the things I understood of the game, story and chatacters.
-The things I liked and disliked, understood and misunderstood, and mostly the things that were too much or lacking for me.
+                        The Lead Game Designer asked me to write a short essay explaining what I understood about the game, its story and characters.
+I had to describe what I liked and disliked, what I understood and misunderstood, and what felt too much or was missing.
                     </p>
                     <p style="margin-bottom: -2rem;">
-                        The things I liked the most were kinda easy, the new universe, learning the game with new mechanics and features, the different characters and lore of this world.
+                        The things I liked were easy to identify — the new universe, learning new mechanics and features, and discovering the characters and lore.
                     </p>
                     <p style="margin-bottom: -2rem;">
-                        And for the dislike or misunderstood part it was more like..
-Some of the characters are starting some relationships togethers, but it's not used the way I would use it, or go more into that (exemple Conrad and Helen having a romance, but only during like 3 mins on the whole game, I was a bit dissapointed).
+                        As for the things I disliked or didn’t fully understand, it was more about how some character relationships were introduced but not developed.
+For example, Conrad and Helen have a romance, but it only lasts about 3 minutes in the whole game, which felt disappointing.
                     </p>
                     <p style="margin-bottom: 1.2rem;">
-                        On the other hand, I was also dissapointed by some mechanics being used only once in the game, could have been a really great use if used multiple times, like the mecha fights or some hackings in the early early game (limit tutorial city).
+                        I was also let down by some mechanics being used only once.
+They could have been great if reused, like the mecha fights or hacking sequences in the early game (almost just in the tutorial city).
                     </p>
                     <p style="margin-bottom: 1.2rem;">
-                        In the end my Lead was really happy and surprised about my essay, saying the he had forgotten the use and meaning of some of the parts I spoke about.
-Sadly we didn't had the time to use more of thoses mechanics and place them elsewhere, but at least the essay was done.
+                        In the end, my Lead was really happy and surprised by my essay.
+He even said he had forgotten the meaning of some parts I mentioned.
+Sadly, we didn’t have time to reuse those mechanics elsewhere, but at least the essay was done.
                     </p>
                 </div>
             </li>